Palmer Park, Maryland: Government and infrastructure

 Palmer Park is home to the Palmer Park Senior Housing.

 It is also home to Prince George's County Police Headquarters, which also serves as the District III station.

 It is located right across from Prince George's Sports and Learning Complex and FedExField, home of the three-time Super Bowl champion Washington Commanders.

 Right at the heart of Palmer Park are small stores that include a mini mart, gas station, hair salon, Boys and Girls Club offices, and a doctor's office.
 In addition to the stores, Palmer Park Community Center is located right across the street.

-Education
+'Most of the first families settled in Palmer Park between 1956 and 1960.These were predominantly White families with young children.
+At that time there were 3 schools that served the area known as Landover.
+Palmer Park Elementary, Kent Jr. High (now a Police station) and Bladensburg High school in Bladensburg Maryland.
+Palmer Park offered a quiet and trusting environment as opposed to the Washington DC communities where most of the first families moved from.
+Organizations were created that served the children such as Cub Scout and Boy Scouts (Troop 739) Boy's Club sports for all ages and a baseball field in the center of the community.

-Prince George's County Public Schools operates area public schools.
+There was a Shopping Center with a People's drug store, Pizza place, Dry cleaners, Liquor store, and other small stores.
+A store bus would stop and go up and down all of the streets about 3pm every day and offer groceries that were not close by otherwise.
+This was Palmer Park in the beginning.

 William Paca and Highland Park elementary schools serve sections of the former 1990 CDP.
 Kenmoor and G. James Gholson middle schools serve sections of the former 1990 CDP.
-The neighborhood high schools serving sections of the CDP are DuVal, Flowers, and Fairmont Heights.
+The neighborhood high schools serving sections of Palmer Park are DuVal, Flowers, and Fairmont Heights.